brunoclpinto/BUFY/README.md

 Recurrence state is persisted with the ledger JSON so restarting the CLI preserves start dates, next occurrences, and skipped dates.
 Use `recurring sync` after structural changes (new accounts/categories) to ensure schedules stay aligned.

+## Persistence & Backups

+Phase 7 introduces a fully managed JSON store rooted at `~/.budget_core` (override with `BUDGET_CORE_HOME`).
+Each ledger is saved as `<name>.json`, accompanied by a rotating set of timestamped backups under `backups/<name>/YYYY-MM-DDTHH-MM-SS.json.bak`.

+- `save-ledger [name]` writes the in-memory ledger using atomic temp-file swaps and records the name for future quick saves.
+- `load-ledger <name>` retrieves a named ledger while validating schema versions, rebuilding recurrence metadata, and surfacing any migration warnings.
+- `backup-ledger [name]` snapshots the current file, `list-backups [name]` enumerates available restore points, and `restore-ledger <index|pattern> [name]` reverts to the desired snapshot (with interactive confirmation).
+- The classic `save [path]` / `load [path]` commands remain for ad-hoc JSON paths.

+All saves are deterministic (bar timestamps), schema versioned, and guard against corruption via temp files plus optional rolling backups.
+A small state file remembers the last open ledger; interactive sessions auto-load it on startup for continuity.

 Additional architectural notes are captured in `docs/design_overview.md`.

 ## Development Conventions